In 2015 I knew almost nothing about coding. Today, I’m a software engineer and a teacher at a code school for kids.

 Figure out how you learn best.

 After months of teaching myself to code, I knew I needed that next step, so I applied to several coding bootcamps.
-Yet I realized that I learn best not by studying, but when I am working.
+Yet I realized that I learn best not by studying more, but by working and solving real problems.

 Figuring out how I learn most efficiently was a huge help.
 For you, maybe you need to immerse yourself fully at a bootcamp, or take a part-time online program.
-For me, I realized I would learn best by jumping headfirst into an engineering internship.
+For me, I realized I would learn best by learning on my own and then jumping headfirst into an engineering internship.

 But… how could I get one?

-I knew I wanted real-world experience.
+I wanted to start an internship, but had no degree or experience.
 So I enrolled in Praxis, a program that places young people into apprenticeships at startups.
 But Praxis focuses on marketing and sales roles, and I was determined to become an engineer.
 So, I decided to find myself an engineering internship and use Praxis to help me build my personal brand to increase my chances of being hired.

 My mom, an entrepreneur and brand expert, encouraged me to blog about coding, speak at meetups, start a YouTube channel, and continue to build my GitHub portfolio.

-I kept sharing whatever I was learning about.
+I kept sharing what I was learning about.
 Eventually, when you Googled me you could immediately see that I was passionate about coding.

 Google yourself.
 What do you see?